durrantlab/autogrow4/README.md

 If you are unable to run AutoGrow4, please try running AutoGrow4 in a python environment with these specific dependencies.
 Alternatively, the Docker version of AutoGrow4 automatically installs dependencies that are verified to work with AutoGrow4.
-If you discover tha tAutoGrow4 is no longer compatible with current library releases, please contact us, and we will attempt to correct the code.
+If you discover that AutoGrow4 is no longer compatible with current library releases, please contact us, and we will attempt to correct the code.